Adding Links

 - Create a regular link in a Layout Builder block.

-- Open the Bootstrap Button Options.
+- Open the Advanced Options.

 - Add the button classes for Color, Size, and Style (see